codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### saveScreenshot

-Saves a screenshot to ouput folder (set in codecept.json).
+Saves a screenshot to ouput folder (set in codecept.json or codecept.conf.js).
 Filename is relative to output folder.
 Optionally resize the window to the full available page `scrollHeight` and `scrollWidth` to capture the entire page by passing `true` in as the second argument.